 Kangnas Wind Farm generates around 513 200 MWh/year of clean renewable energy per year.
 This is enough clean, green electricity to power up to 154 625 South African homes.

 Kangnas Wind Farm eliminates approximately 550,000 tonnes of carbon emissions each year when compared to traditional fossil fuel power plants.
 In addition to zero carbon emissions and reduced use of fossil fuels, the country benefits from almost zero water consumption that is required during the generation process.

 Mainstream Asset Management South Africa will manage the Operations of Kangnas Wind Farm.

-The debt for the projects was arranged and led by ABSA.
+The debt for the project was arranged and led by ABSA.

-Concor and Conco Consortium have been appointed as construction contractors and Siemens Gamesa Renewable Energy will supply and install the wind turbines.
+Concor and Conco Consortium were appointed as construction contractors and Siemens Gamesa Renewable Energy supplied and installed the wind turbines.
 Simmons & Simmons and White & Case acted as Lenders’ Legal Advisor.
 Fasken and Stoel Rives acted as Sponsor Legal Counsel.

 Independent Environmental Audits as per Section54(3) of NEMA 2017, as amended, has been concluded and is available upon request.